Tyrell Sutton: Toronto Argonauts

 Sutton signed with the Toronto Argonauts for the 2019 season on the second day of free agency on February 13, 2019.
 At the beginning of the season, he spent four weeks on the injured list before being released on July 10, 2019.

 Hamilton Tiger-Cats

 Sutton signed onto the Hamilton Tiger-Cats' practice roster on September 9, 2019.
 During his four games played with Hamilton, Sutton managed to pass the 4,000 career rushing mark, and caught all 11 of his targets for 126 yards and a touchdown.
 In the playoffs, Sutton was the most effective rusher for Hamilton with 11 carries for 86 yards in a losing effort.

 Montreal Alouettes (II)

 After becoming a free agent, Sutton signed with the Montreal Alouettes on February 19, 2020.
 He announced his retirement on March 11, 2021.

 Coaching career

-On February 28, 2023 the Alouettes announced they had hired Sutton as their running backs coach for the 2023 season.
-Sutton has spent the majority of his playing career with Montreal (2013-2018).
+On February 28, 2023, the Alouettes announced they had hired Sutton as their running backs coach for the 2023 season.
+That year, the Alouettes finished with an 11–7 record and a victory in the 110th Grey Cup game, giving Sutton his first Grey Cup championship.
+However, he was not retained on the coaching staff for 2024.